 Description

 House.
-C15.
-Timber-framed on lias limestone rubble and brick base, painted brick and rendered infill, thatched roofs.
-Open hall of two framed bays aligned north-west/south-east with later inserted first floor and sandstone and brick fireplace; the fireplace has a brick ridge stack and lean-to bread oven which projects from the centre of the south-west elevation; solar and service bays built as outshuts; the service outshut has been replaced by a mid-C20 addition.
-Single storey and attic with dormer.
-Framing: mainly two panels from sill to wall-plate; solar outshut has large swept braces in lower corners; mid-rail and wall-plate on both sides have traces of diamond mullions indicating the former open hall had tall windows; north-west gable end has a collar and tie-beam truss with struts; south-east gable end has a clasped purlin truss with a mantel beam but no tie-beam (Charles).
-Main south-west elevation: two C19 windows on the ground floor and an eyebrow dormer to the upper bay; all windows are 2-light casements; ledged and battened C19 door with gabled canopy on shaped brackets to right of upper bay.
-Attic lights in north-west gable end.
-Solar outshut has three rectangular C20 lights.
-Interior: roof has an intermediate arch-braced open truss and three pairs of matched wind-braces on both sides; each clasped purlin runs full length of roof (30 feet); all main roof members are chamfered and, together with the rafters, are all smoke-blackened.
-Upper end wall-frame to hall has a central post with flanking swept braces and on each side a shallow triangular headed doorway into the solar which has a central partition.
-A similar doorway at the centre of the north-west gable end led to a combined buttery and pantry in the former service outshut.
-The fireplace has a moulded lintel and there is a winder staircase at the north-east side of the upper bay.
-A probably unique example of a medieval hall in miniature; it may have been the Dower House to Shell Manor (qv).
-(F W B with Mary Charles, Conservation of Timber Buildings, 1984, p 221-3; BoE, p 196).
+Dating from the 15th century, Shell Cottage is a timber-framed building constructed on a base of lias limestone rubble and brick.
+The infill is painted brick and rendered, and the roof is thatched.
+The original open hall was two framed bays long, aligned north-west/south-east.
+A first floor was added later, as was a sandstone and brick fireplace with a brick ridge stack and a lean-to bread oven projecting from the south-west elevation.
+A solar and service bay were built as outshuts; the service outshut has been replaced by a mid-20th century addition.
+The house has a single storey and attic, with dormers.
+The timber framing consists mainly of two panels from sill to wall-plate.
+The solar outshut features large swept braces in the lower corners.
+Traces of diamond mullions on the mid-rail and wall-plate suggest that the former open hall had tall windows.
+The north-west gable end has a collar and tie-beam truss with struts; the south-east gable end has a clasped purlin truss with a mantel beam but no tie-beam.
+The main south-west elevation has two 19th century windows on the ground floor, and an eyebrow dormer to the upper bay.
+All windows are 2-light casements.
+A ledged and battened 19th century door, with a gabled canopy on shaped brackets, is situated to the right of the upper bay.
+There are also attic lights in the north-west gable end.
+The solar outshut has three rectangular 20th century windows.
+Inside, the roof features an intermediate arch-braced open truss and three pairs of matched wind-braces on both sides.
+Each clasped purlin runs the full length of the roof (30 feet); all main roof members are chamfered and smoke-blackened.
+The upper end wall-frame to the hall has a central post with flanking swept braces, and shallow triangular headed doorways on either side leading to the solar, which has a central partition.
+A similar doorway in the north-west gable end led to a combined buttery and pantry in the former service outshut.
+The fireplace has a moulded lintel, and there is a winder staircase located at the north-east side of the upper bay.
+This is a probably unique example of a medieval hall in miniature, and it may have been the dower house to Shell Manor.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.